 The Write Status Register (WRSR) command allows the user to change the values of the Block Protect (TB, BP3, BP2, BP1, and BP0) bits, to define the size of the area that is to be treated as read-only.
+The Write Status Register (WRSR) command also allows the user to set or reset the Status Register Protect (SRP) bits in accordance with the Write Protect (WP#) signal.
+The Status Register Protect (SRP) bits and Write Protect (WP#) signal allow the device to be put in the Hardware Protected Mode.
+The Write Status Register (WRSR) command is not executed once the Hardware Protected Mode is entered.

 The Write Status Register-1 (01h) command can also write the Status Register-1&2.
 To complete the Write Status Register-1&2 command, the CS# pin must be driven high after the sixteenth bit of data is clocked in.
-If CS# is driven high after the eighth clock, the Write Status Register-1 (01h) instruction will only program the Status Register-1, and the Status

-Register-2 will not be affected.
+If CS# is driven high after the eighth clock, the Write Status Register-1 (01h) instruction will only program the Status Register-1, and the Status Register-2 will not be affected.

-Figure 7 Write Status Register Sequence Diagram
+Figure 9.
+Write Status Register Sequence Diagram